 What you need to know about Martyn’s Law:

-The requirements for these smaller premises are focused on simple, low-cost activities surrounding policies and procedures, with costs relating to time rather than physical measures.
-The aim of these requirements is to improve staff preparedness and responses.
+The requirements for standard tier premises are focused on simple, low-cost activities to enact procedures and the Bill does not require those responsible for premises in this tier to physically alter their premises or purchase equipment.
+The aim of public protection procedures is to improve staff preparedness and responses.

-Those responsible for larger ‘enhanced tier’ premises and events will be required to have in place reasonably practicable public protection procedures and measures that could be expected to reduce the vulnerability of the premises/event or the risk of physical harm being caused to individuals if an attack were to occur there or nearby.
-For example, an enhanced duty premises will be required, insofar as reasonably practicable, to implement measures relating to the monitoring of the premises and their immediate vicinity.
-They will also be required to document compliance and provide this to the regulator.
+Those responsible for larger ‘enhanced tier’ premises and qualifying events will be required to have in place, so far as is reasonably practicable, additional public protection measures.
+These measures are those that could be expected to reduce the vulnerability of the premises or event to acts of terrorism.
+For example, those responsible for enhanced duty premises will be required to have measures relating to the monitoring of the premises or event and it’s immediate vicinity.
+They will also be required to document their compliance with certain requirements of the Bill and provide this to the regulator.

 Dedicated guidance and support will be provided for duty holders to ensure that those in scope have the required information on what to do and how best to do it.
 The guidance will be easy to follow, needing no particular expertise.